Dutchie0034/Beta_Calculator/README.md

 6. [Dependencies](#dependencies)

 ## Installation
 Ensure that you have the required libraries installed.
-You can install them using: <br>
+You can install them using:
 ```python
 pip install pandas matplotlib seaborn yfinance scikit-learn
 ```